joergkrause/nyaf/docs/md/docs/forms/overview.md

 # Forms Extensions

-Forms provides these basic features:
+Forms provide these basic features:

 * UI control decorators (example: `@Hidden()` to suppress a property in a dynamic table).
 * Validation decorators (example: `@StringLength(50)` or `@Required()` to manage form validation).